MF366-Coding/The-Ultimate-Minigame-Collection/README.md

 # The Ultimate Minigame Collection (TUMC)
-> ## It's time to wave TUMC goodbye.
-TUMC is being replaced by...
-[ContenterX](https://github.com/MF366-Coding/ContenterX).
-It will allow you to use TUMC like you used it before but now with more everything!
-A lot more tools, utils and games.
-It won't let you down.
+> [!IMPORTANT]
+> It's time to wave TUMC goodbye.
+Due to how old TUMC is, it's getting increasingly harder to go through its messy codebase.
+That and the fact I went to release a version that I ended up not releasing caused me to finally archive this project.
+A part of this program's history lives on Norb's Commandline Pong (https://GitHub.com/norbcodes/CommandlinePong).
+Thank you.

 # Installation